HangingBallsack/Notes/INF226_notes.md

   - https://panopticlick.eff.org/
 - Dissemination of information
   - Selling personal data to advertisers/ credit lenders/ employers
-  - Exposing emotinally important or taboo information about a subject (life experiences, nudity, private relationships ...)
+  - Exposing emotionally important or taboo information about a subject (life experiences, nudity, private relationships ...)
   - Exposing someone's personal information to encourage harrassment (doxing)

-  - ... or threatening to do so (blackmail)
+    ... or threatening to do so (blackmail)

 ## Current law
 - EU directive: